pjf/skyrim-requiem-wine/README.md

 I'm *really* impressed by ModOrganizer, and was delighted to get it running under Linux.
 It has a few graphical hiccups when doing things like dragging mods around on the build order, but nothing that really affects functionality.

-If using the built-in LOOT-based sort tool (which *will* screw up the order of Requiem, but is useful in non-requiem games) then ModOrganizer will run the sort, eventually tell you "Done", and then leave the interface locked.
+If using the built-in LOOT-based sort tool (which *will* screw up the order of Requiem, but can be useful in non-requiem games) then ModOrganizer will run the sort, tell you it's "Done", and then leave the interface locked.
 Closing and re-opening ModOrganizer will start it up with the re-sorted list.

 I almost certainly had to install extra libraries and tricks to get ModOrganizer working, scroll to the end to see what my set-up looks like.